koshi8bit/lib/README.md

 # lib
-Library with most common classes, that are developed during BNCT project
+Library with most common classes, that are developed during automation BNCT experimental facility

 *This readme is still under construction.
 Some errors may be present*